-Turn the noise down, limit exposure to noise and of course… protect their ears!
+Turn the noise down, limit noise exposure, and of course… protect their ears!
 Why wouldn’t we, after all, they are the only ones that they’ll ever get!
 Earplugs are often too large (even earplugs for kids) and can be a potential choke hazard.
-The best ear protection and noise reduction for children, small children in particular is earmuffs for kids.
+The best ear protection and noise reduction for children, small children, in particular, is earmuffs for kids.

 It makes so much sense that you are here reading this today to take action in protecting your child’s hearing.
 Sleep and Sound offers high-quality, affordable hearing protection and noise-reduction earmuffs in Australia.

 Sound is Even Louder for Children

 Babies and kids’ ears are much more sensitive to loud noise than adults.
 A baby’s tiny ears are fragile and sensitive to sound.
 Children’s ear canals are much smaller and the sound pressure generated in their little ears is typically greater to that of adults.
 In other words, babies ears are more fragile, loud sounds are even louder and children are more sensitive to sound.

 Create moments of calm by providing sound relief to sensitive little ears and aiding auditory hypersensitivity.

 Are there Special Earmuffs for Babies?

-Babies heads are a lot softer than toddlers and bigger children and a babies skull is still forming up until the age of 18 months.
+Babies heads are a lot softer than toddlers, and bigger children, the skull is still forming until 18 months.
 This is why we recommend only our specially designed earmuffs for babies for protecting their little ears.
-Our Alpine Baby Muffy Earmuffs, unlike Baby Banz Earmuffs for Babies for example, which have a hard plastic over the headband which can place pressure on bubs head, have a super soft, elastic headband that can be easily adjusted to the correct size and it will not place any pressure on the babies head.
+Our Alpine Baby Muffy Earmuffs, unlike Baby Banz Earmuffs for Babies, which has a hard plastic over the headband that can place pressure on bubs head, have a super soft, elastic headband that can be easily adjusted to the correct size.
+It will not place any pressure on the baby’s head.
 Alpine Baby Earmuffs are specially designed and recommended for babies and small children up to 36 months.